-As an objective test, the diagnosis can be confirmed by placing a piece of moist cotton in nasal cavity for 20-30 minutes.
-Alleviation of symptoms confirms diagnosis.
+As an objective test, the diagnosis can be confirmed by placing a piece of moist cotton in the nasal cavity for 20-30 minutes.
+Alleviation of symptoms confirms the diagnosis.

 Certain investigations like imaging (CT nose and PNS) shows mucosal thickening and maxillary opacity in 50% cases.

-Rhinomanometry will helps to rule out any obstruction, demonstrating weak or absent nasal resistance.
+Rhinomanometry will help to rule out any obstruction, demonstrating weak or absent nasal resistance.

 A functional MRI will help in assessing specific activation patterns in temporal, cerebellar and amygdala region.